codeforbtv/fish-stocking-schedule/README.md

 This project will use the fish stocking schedule published by the Vermont Department of Fish and Wildlife to create a choropleth showing locations of fish stockings.

 The published data on stocking includes:

--Number of fish
+- Number of fish
--Species
+- Species
--Town
+- Town
--Average size
+- Average size
--Body of water
+- Body of water
--Age of fish
+- Age of fish
--Date stocked
+- Date stocked

 ## Source
 [VT Fish and Wildlife](http://www.anr.state.vt.us/fwd/stockingschedule.aspx)